-- 4.10.6 The forthcoming Green Infrastructure and Recreational Impact Avoidance Strategy (GIRAMS) proposes a tariff based payment taken from residential, and other relevant accommodation e.g. tourist accommodation, that will be used to fund package of avoidance and mitigation measures to be delivered at Habitat Sites.
+- 4.10.6 The Green Infrastructure and Recreational Impact Avoidance Strategy (GIRAMS) proposes a tariff based payment taken from residential, and other relevant accommodation e.g. tourist accommodation, that will be used to fund package of avoidance and mitigation measures to be delivered at Habitat Sites.
 This consists of a team of Rangers to influence visitor behaviour, signage, monitoring, a dog project, providing strategic mitigation projects, and various other tasks.
-A tariff payment of £205.02 is proposed across Norfolk to provide enough money to pay for the mitigation works. - 4.10.7 It is considered that the GIRAMS measures described above would be sufficient that the assessment is able to ascertain no adverse effect upon the integrity of any European site.
+A tariff payment of £185.93 per household is proposed across Norfolk to provide enough money to pay for the mitigation works.
+The GIRAMS has been finalised for adoption by the local planning authorities (likely by end September 2021) and an early review of it is proposed. - 4.10.7 It is considered that the GIRAMS measures described above would be sufficient that the assessment is able to ascertain no adverse effect upon the integrity of any European site, subject to the adoption of the GIRAMS and its implementation by the local planning authorities.